OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 # Lab 1.2: Create Okta Groups

   🎯 **Objective**   Create Okta Groups -- one for Okta Ice Franchisees and one for Okta Ice customers.
+Create a Group rule for automatically adding certain users to the Customers group.

   🎬 **Scenario**   Franchisees and customers require a distinct groups for application access and access policies.